Using Cinema Narrative in therapy for Children & Young People

 Pros and Cons of ADHD Medication

-To Take or Not to Take, that is the question?
+To Take or Not to Take, That Is the Question.

 If you are considering a costly private ADHD assessment or ADHD testing given the ever-growing NHS waiting list, the first consideration would be if you want the long-term medication, the ‘first line of treatment’?
 This blog may help you make that decision.